 Hiring someone to clean your home is a big deal.
 You’re not simply letting a stranger into your personal space.
 You’re trusting them with your safety, comfort, and one of the most important aspects of your wellbeing – cleanliness.

 So cleaning is usually among the first household chores to get outsourced.
-Yet are you choosing the right person or company for the job?
+Yet are you choosing self-employed cleaner or cleaning company for the job?
 Are you asking the right questions before you make up your mind or do you simply go with the lowest bidder?
 If you’re not sure, then you’ve come to the right place.

 In this article: